julienRactM/ruban-rose/to_do_next.md

 Add Early stopping as an onpage param

-On the app in Optimization Status while using optuna, the title for metrics and params (Trial	Recall	Specificity	AUC-ROC	MCC	Parameters) are written in white on a whitish background so they currently aren't visible, can you fix this ?
 Can you check if we are sure there are 279 Patients in our dataset ?

-Ask if we can add a densenet model and attempt to make one

 # may already be fixed